allegro/allegro.tech/_posts/2016-01-31-Managing-Frontend-in-the-microservices-architecture.md

 What we want to build is the desirable middle ground between these two extremes.

-Next, we describe the current approach at Allegro, which is close to the Frankenstein extreme and the New Solution, which goes more into the Monolith direction.
+Next, we describe the current approach at Allegro, which is close to the Frankenstein extreme and the new solution, which goes more into the monolith direction.

 ## Current approach at Allegro

-Nowadays at Allegro we have to struggle with the legacy, monolithic application (written in PHP) and with many new microservices (written mostly in Java).
+Nowadays at Allegro we have to struggle with the legacy monolithic application (written in PHP) and with many new microservices (written mostly in Java).
 Everything is integrated by [Varnish Cache](https://www.varnish-cache.org) &mdash;
 web application accelerator (a caching HTTP reverse proxy).